Trends in Data Storage

 Background: Block Storage

-Modern Storage Trends
+The Future: Modern Storage Trends

 Over the past decade, a number of new storage techniques have become available for everyday use by businesses.
-These techniques improve upon block storage by providing ways to make it more flexible and efficient or offer alternatives to traditional block storage.
+These techniques improve upon block storage by providing more flexibility and efficiency, or offer alternatives to traditional block storage.
 Some of these technologies have existed for a long time, but only past decade or so have they become inexpensive enough to receive massive adoption.
 We've provided a brief overview of each one below.

 Software-defined storage, or SDS, is a technique that makes it possible to abstract the underlying storage hardware away from data.
 With SDS, it doesn't matter whether the physical devices that are storing your data are traditional hard disks or flash storage.
-Nor does it matter how large each device is, how the devices are partitioned or (in many cases) even which file system they are formatted with.
+Nor does it matter how large each device is, how the devices are partitioned, or, in many cases, even which file system they are formatted with.

 The result is a more flexible storage experience with a lower management burden placed on the user.
 Users can simply drop data into an SDS pool and retrieve it when they need it.
-They don't have to worry about partition tables, formatting and so on.
+They don't have to worry about partition tables, formatting, and so on.
 In addition, SDS can make it easy to build automated data replication or backup into your storage, without having to configure a RAID array (redundant array of independent disks) or other data backup framework.

 Software-defined storage has enabled new storage practices in which data is distributed across many servers or nodes, rather than being stored on a single pool of disks.
 With scale-out storage, the storage capacity can be easily increased by adding new disks, without having to shut down a storage pool.

 Solid-state disk, or SSD, storage is delivered via a special kind of hard drive that uses flash storage instead of magnetic storage.
 SSD has been around for quite a while, but it was not until the mid-2000s that SSD became affordable enough to be used for everyday storage needs on personal computers and servers.
-The advantages of SSD are two-fold.
+The advantages of SSD are two-fold:

 First, because flash storage can be accessed more quickly than data stored on a magnetic disk platter, SSD delivers significant performance boosts.
-Exact performance varies depending on the type of SSD device you use, how it is partitioned and other factors, but in general SSD throughput is several times faster than that of traditional hard disks.
+Exact performance varies depending on the type of SSD device you use, how it is partitioned, and other factors, but in general SSD throughput is several times faster than that of traditional hard disks.

 Second, SSD devices are more durable because they don't have moving parts.
 They are not immortal; flash memory will wear out eventually.
 However, compared to a traditional hard disk, which relies on a spinning platter to read and write data, SSD devices have a much better lifespan.